 Do you feel people think it's OK to hate on vegans publicly?

 It’s more socially acceptable than it should be, but there are obviously worse things people could be hating on like race, gender, sexual orientation… although the reasoning (or lack of it) behind hating those groups and vegans is similar.
 It wouldn’t surprise me if someone who hates vegans also hates some other minority—people like that aren’t reasonable.

 What do you think is behind the controversy with Vegandale?

 Jason: I think Vegandale is a problem, I think it does contribute to gentrification.
 I think there is in some people’s cases some hypocrisy and double standards.
-I think if people are living in their swanky condo in Parkdale, they love going to Parts and Labour, they complain about the neighbourhood specifically in stigmatizing ways, I think there’s some hypocrisy there and some inconsistency.
+I think if people are living in their swanky condo in Parkdale, they love going to Parts and Labour, they complain about the neighborhood specifically in stigmatizing ways; I think there’s some hypocrisy there and some inconsistency.

 Do vegans get unfairly hated on?

 I don’t think vegans are a so-called oppressed group but I do think people love to hate on vegans.
-As a whole comment, I think there are some obnoxious vegans, that is not helpful.
+As a whole comment, I think there are some obnoxious vegans; that is not helpful.
 I think sometimes it comes from guilt from let’s say being a self-proclaimed animal lover and not willing to go vegan.
-When there’s moments to catch vegans in actual or perceived hypocrisy it’s a great ‘aha’ moment.
+When there are moments to catch vegans in actual or perceived hypocrisy it’s a great "aha" moment.

 Why are people so hard on vegans?